cnabio/cnab-spec/401-installation-state.md

 - Claims are safe for writing sensitive information
 - Claims are not a means for proxying identity

-Parameters may contain sensitive information, such as database passwords.
+Parameters MAY contain sensitive information, such as database passwords.
 And this specification assumes that storing such information (un-redacted) can be done securely.
 However, the precise security mechanisms applied at the storage layer are beyond the scope of this specification.

 Parameter values MUST be stored in claims.
 Implementations of the Installation State specification MUST NOT provide methods to block certain parameters from having their values written to the claim.

 Credentials, on the other hand, are proxies for user identity, including potentially both authentication information and authorization information.
 Claims are not intended to provide a proxy for identity.
-In other words, a claim record should allow two users with identical permissions the ability to install the same configuration, it should not provide a way for one user to _gain_ the permissions of another user.
+In other words, a claim record SHOULD allow two users with identical permissions the ability to install the same configuration, it SHOULD NOT provide a way for one user to _gain_ the permissions of another user.

 Credential data MUST NOT be stored in claims.
 Credentials are identity-specific, while claims are identity-neutral.